Nikulski Financial Inc. Has $2.41 Million Position in iShares S&P Mid-Cap 400 Value ETF (NYSEARCA:IJJ)

 Nikulski Financial Inc. boosted its stake in shares of iShares S&P Mid-Cap 400 Value ETF (NYSEARCA:IJJ – Get Rating) by 1.5% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 25,503 shares of the company’s stock after acquiring an additional 370 shares during the quarter. iShares S&P Mid-Cap 400 Value ETF accounts for 1.2% of Nikulski Financial Inc.’s portfolio, making the stock its 25th largest position.
 Nikulski Financial Inc.’s holdings in iShares S&P Mid-Cap 400 Value ETF were worth $2,408,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Other hedge funds have also recently bought and sold shares of the company.
 HM Payson & Co. raised its stake in iShares S&P Mid-Cap 400 Value ETF by 500.0% during the first quarter.
 HM Payson & Co. now owns 240 shares of the company’s stock worth $26,000 after acquiring an additional 200 shares in the last quarter.
-Capital Investment Counsel Inc acquired a new stake in shares of iShares S&P Mid-Cap 400 Value ETF in the first quarter valued at $29,000.
-Princeton Global Asset Management LLC acquired a new stake in shares of iShares S&P Mid-Cap 400 Value ETF in the first quarter valued at $38,000.
-Farmers & Merchants Trust Co of Chambersburg PA acquired a new stake in shares of iShares S&P Mid-Cap 400 Value ETF in the first quarter valued at $54,000.
+Capital Investment Counsel Inc acquired a new position in iShares S&P Mid-Cap 400 Value ETF during the first quarter worth $29,000.
+Princeton Global Asset Management LLC acquired a new position in iShares S&P Mid-Cap 400 Value ETF during the first quarter worth $38,000.
+Farmers & Merchants Trust Co of Chambersburg PA acquired a new position in iShares S&P Mid-Cap 400 Value ETF during the first quarter worth $54,000.
 Finally, Hudock Inc. increased its stake in shares of iShares S&P Mid-Cap 400 Value ETF by 1,022.7% in the first quarter.
 Hudock Inc. now owns 494 shares of the company’s stock valued at $54,000 after buying an additional 450 shares in the last quarter.

 iShares S&P Mid-Cap 400 Value ETF Stock Performance